SAP-samples/teched2023-DT162/exercises/ex4/README.md

     <img src="./images/tut5-7.png" width="70%" />
     </p>

 2. To make use of the News feed, you can either click directly on an article to open it or press the little (>) icon in the top right of the tile to show the whole list of articles.
 The News feed can also be used as a Widget.
-You will learn how to use a Widget in the next tutorial.
+You will learn how to use a Widget in the next step.

 ## Step 4: Make use of Widgets